+Syllabus

 INTRODUCTION TO ARCHAEOZOOLOGY - 43583

-Last update 05-11-2015
+Last update 05-09-2023

 HU Credits: 2

-Responsible Department: archaeology & ancient near east
+Responsible Department: Archaeology & Ancient near East

 Academic year: 0

-Semester: 1st Semester
+Semester: 2nd Semester

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

-Course/Module Coordinator: Dr. Rivka Rabinovich
+Course/Module Coordinator: Prof. Rivka Rabinovich

 Coordinator Email: rivkar@mail.huji.ac.il

 Coordinator Office Hours: Appointments

-Teaching Staff:

-Dr. Rivka Rabinovich
+Teaching Staff: Prof Rivka Rabinovich

-Course/Module description:

-Man and animal goes together ever since.
+Course/Module description: Man and animal goes together ever since.
 Major processes regarding the appearance of the hominins in our area, paleo-diet, modes of exploitations and preservation as reflected in the archaeological record will be discussed.
 The evidences of Domestication and the outcomes to the human society will be examined using the newest methods.
 Much focus will be in the southern Levant record, where many of the major changes took place.
 But a world view will be included as well

 Course/Module aims:

 To understand the complexity of the fauna originating from archaeological sites, as well as learning the required tools to cope with this complexity.

-Learning outcomes - On successful completion of this module, students should be able to:

-The outcome of the course is to know how faunal materials are analyzed and to be able to read and interpret reports.
+Learning outcomes - On successful completion of this module, students should be able to: The outcome of the course is to know how faunal materials are analyzed and to be able to read and interpret reports.
 In addition to acquiring the basic knowledge about the major faunal groups found in archaeological contexts.
 Attendance requirements(%):

+100

 Teaching arrangement and method of instruction: Lectures Laboratory training

 Course/Module Content:

-Archaezoology \sqcap Introduction, research goals

-Taxonomy ☐ general introduction, Invertebrates ☐ in the archaeological record

-Fish - in the archaeological record

-Amphibians and reptiles - in the archaeological record

-Birds - in the archaeological record

-Mammals- in the archaeological record

-Taphonomy \sqcap methods and case studies

-Domestication

-Modes of complex farming as reflected in the archaeological record

-Required Reading:
+Archaezoology [] Introduction, research goals Taxonomy [] general introduction, Invertebrates [] in the archaeological record Fish - in the archaeological record Amphibians and reptiles - in the archaeological record Birds - in the archaeological record Mammals- in the archaeological record Paleoenvironmental methods [] based on fauna Taphonomy [] methods and case studies Domestication Modes of complex farming as reflected in the archaeological record Required Reading:

 Andrews, P. 1990.
 Owls, Caves and Fossils.
 Natural History Museum Publications.
 Cromwell Road, London SW7 5BD.
 Binford, L. R. 1978.
 Nunamiut Ethno-Archaeology.
 New-York: Academic Press.
 Binford, L. R. 1981.
 Bones: Ancient man and modern myths.
 New-York: Academic Press.
 Brain, C. K. 1981.
 The Hunters or the Hunted? an Introduction to African Taphonomy.
 Chicago: University of Chicago Press.
 Davis, S. 1987.
 The Archaeology of Animals.
-New Haven, Conn.: Yale University Press.

-von den Driesch.
+New Haven, Conn.: Yale University Press. von den Driesch.
 1976.
 A guide to the measurements of animal bones from archaeological sites.
 Peabody Museum Bulletin 1.
 Peabody Museum of Archaeology and Ethnology Harvard University.
 Kelly, L. R. 1995.
 The Foraging Spectrum: diversity in hunter-gatherer lifeways.
 Smithsonian Institution Press.
 Lee, R., and I. De Vore (eds).
 1968.
 Man the Hunter.
 Aldine, Chicago.
 Lyman, R.L.
 1994.
 Vertebrate taphonomy.
 Cambridge University Press, Cambridge.
 O'Connor, T. 2000.
 The Archaeology of Animal Bones, Sutton.
 Reitz, E.J. & E. S. Wing.
 1999.
 Zooarchaeology.
 Cambridge University Press Cambridge.
 Wilson, B., C. Grigson, and S. Payne (eds).
 1982.
 Ageing and Sexing Animal Bones from Archaeological Sites.
 Bar British Series 109.

-Additional Reading Material: Selected articles during the course
+Additional Reading Material: Selected articles during the course Grading Scheme:

-Course/Module evaluation:

-End of year written/oral examination 60 %

-Presentation 0 %

-Participation in Tutorials 0 %

-Project work 0 %

-Assignments 30 %

-Reports 0 %

-Research project 0 %

-Quizzes 10 %

-Other 0 %

-Additional information:
+Essay / Project / Final Assignment / Home Exam / Referat 60 % Presentation / Poster Presentation / Lecture/ Seminar / Pro-seminar / Research proposal 40 % Additional information:

-2 obligatory laboratory classes in Giveat Ram.
+3 obligatory laboratory classes in Giveat Ram.
 The schedule will be fixed with the students.